|This guide explain how to turn pulses meters into a valid output format using an Arduino board.

 When the interrupt detect a pulse, it stop the current code to do something more important: counting!
 Each interrupt have also priority, the lower the interrupt number, the higher the priority.

 Your faster meter must then be on int.
-0 and i will use it for my electrical meter.
+0 and i will use it for an electrical meter.
 Beware the int. number don't correspond to the pin number.

-For my gas meter, the pulses are slows, i then use a digital input to measure valid pulse time's width.
-It filter parasitics pulses it sometimes encounter..
+For the gas meter, the pulses are slows, i then use a digital input to measure valid pulse time's width.

 If you use a open contact circuit like an S0 output, you need to put a pulldown resistor.
 If you don't, your cable will behave as an antenna and the arduino is sensible enough to detect really low voltage level.

-If your sensor need to be disconnected, don't ever leave the input circuit open, you'll need to 'ground' it or you will always had constant interrupt.
+If your sensor need to be disconnected, don't ever leave the input circuit open, you'll need to 'ground' it or you may had constant interrupt.

-The '_poolmeters.ino' code detect the interrupt count falling edges for electrical and water meters and also read the input pin state for the gas.
+The 'poolmeters.ino' code detect the interrupt count falling edges for an electrical meter, digital inputs for water and gas ones.

 The Main pooling :